30 x THC Capsules – 15mg THC per Capsule$30.00 Add to cart

 Cannabis Oil May Be Beneficial To Cancer Patients

 While CBD is the “darling” cannabinoid, THC is medically promising as well.
 Recent studies have shown that THC and other cannabinoids can slow or caused the death of certain types of cancer cells.
 Cancer cells may have a slower rate of growth where cannabinoids are present.
 Studying the effects of cannabinoids on cancer cells has produced some exciting findings.
 There is increasing interest in studies done on cancer cells in animals with cannabinoids in their systems.

 Cannabis & CBD Oil Helps Reduce The Effects Of Epilepsy

 Similarly, medical marijuana oil extracts are being used increasingly to treat many forms of epilepsy.
 Medical marijuana can be highly useful in suppressing the side effects that stem from many kinds of epilepsy.
-Many kinds of epilepsy can benefit from the use of medical marijuana.
-In particular, CBD appears to be the beneficial cannabinoid.
+Many different types of epilepsy can benefit from the use of medical marijuana.
+In particular, CBD appears to be a beneficial cannabinoid.